-With Omtzigt, Rutte’s right-liberal VVD, the left-liberal D66, his own CDA and the right-wing JA21 had a one-seat majority.
+With Omtzigt, his Christian democratic CDA, Rutte’s right-liberal VVD, the left-liberal D66 and the right-wing JA21 had a one-seat majority.

 Without him, the only plausible options are:

-- A continuation of the coalition of VVD, D66, CDA and Christian Union, a small evangelical party that is socially conservative but leans left on climate, the economy and immigration.
-(77 seats)
+- A continuation of the coalition of VVD, D66, CDA and Christian Union, a small evangelical party that is socially conservative but left-leaning on climate, the economy and immigration (77 seats).

 VVD and CDA would prefer the first, D66 the second.

-Either Labor or the Greens would be enough for a majority, but the two will not go into government separately.
+Either Labor or the Greens would be enough for a majority (76 seats are needed), but the two will not go into government separately.